The dead are in their silent graves,

 In sorrow that I send to thee!

-We are busy working to bring Thomas Hood's "The Foresaken" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Thomas Hood's "The Foresaken" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Foresaken" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.